fabianbormann/cardano-peer-connect/README.md

 ### Infos for usage in the wallet

-Extend the base CardanoPeerConnect class for your wallet.
+Extend the base CardanoPeerConnect class for your wallet:

 ```js
 class BoostPeerConnect extends CardanoPeerConnect {